juliogomez/devops/README.md

 ## Telepresence

 [Telepresence](https://www.telepresence.io) allows you to work from your workstation like you were *inside* a remote k8s cluster.
-This way you can easily do *live* debugging and testing of a service locally, while it is automatically connected to a remote k8s cluster.
-For example you could develop on that local service and have it connnected to other remote services deployed in Production.
+This way you can easily do *live* debugging and testing of a service locally, while it behaves as if it were directly connected to a remote k8s cluster.
+For example you could develop on a local service and have it connnected to other remote services deployed in Production.

 Let's give it a try to see how it works.

-First you need to [install the telepresence CLI](https://www.telepresence.io/reference/install) in your workstation, and it will automatically work with the k8s cluster active in your kubectl configuration.
+First you will need to [install the telepresence CLI](https://www.telepresence.io/reference/install) in your workstation, and it will automatically work with the k8s cluster active in your kubectl configuration.

 Then you need to install Telepresence traffic manager in your cluster: